Kruithne/KrameWork7/docs/Runtime/ErrorDispatchers/BufferDispatcher.md

 ___
 ### Overview
-The `BufferDispatch` class is an implementation of `IErrorDispatcher` for use with the `ErrorHandler` class.
+The `BufferDispatcher` class is an implementation of `IErrorDispatcher` for use with the `ErrorHandler` class.
 If using this class as the error dispatcher, upon being given a report, the PHP output buffer will be cleared and the report will be pushed into the buffer.

 > **Note**: Upon dispatching of a single error, this dispatcher will terminate the script.